-But if we showed an invitation popup on every page of our site, we would only scare away customers.
-We understand that not every visitor is at the demo booking stage, so our team decided to set up a mobile-friendly popup only on the page where we compare our tool to the most prominent competitor.
+But if we showed an invitation popup on every page of our site, we would only scare customers away.
+We understand that not every visitor is at the demo booking stage, so our team decided to set up a piece only on the page where we compare our tool to the most prominent competitor.
 If a visitor is ready to go in-depth with the capabilities of our platform, then it must be a perfect moment to invite them for a demo.

 When talking about the right targeting, it’s display rules that matter the most.
-Who and when will be able to see your popup?
-Adjust the settings in the popup builder section on the HelpCrunch platform.
-For the popup shown above, we picked the following display rules:
+Who and when will be able to see your small window?
+Adjust the settings in the dedicated section on the HelpCrunch platform.
+For it to be displayed as shown above, we picked the following rules:

 You can create the same popup with our platform, or even better!
 If interested in testing HelpCrunch opportunities for free, just sign up and get a 14-day trial at no cost.
 I promote it because I love it and use it myself 🙂

-There are not many things that can help you to stand out with a mobile popup.
-Since the space on a smartphone screen is limited, you should attract user attention with a stylish CTA button and a clear message that leaves no questions.
+There are not many things that can help you stand out with a mobile popup.
+Since the screen space on a smartphone is limited, you should attract user attention with a stylish CTA button and a clear message that leaves no questions.

-Usually, brands ask visitors to respond to two requests on popup banners:
+Usually, brands ask visitors to respond to two requests:

-– Click the CTA button (to book a demo/get a free discount/download an eBook)
+– Click a CTA button (to book a demo/get a free discount/download an eBook)

 When designing your action button, make sure it’s large enough so that a thumb can easily click on it.
 In terms of a color palette, it should definitely stick out and be intuitive for visitors to push.
 Also, take care of the message, it has to be concise and simple: Get 10% off, read the marketing guide, grab free delivery, or book a demo.